herzig/ac3t_slicer/README.md

 * Loads projections from ``Projection*`` datasets
 * Loads segmentation from ``TotalSegmentator`` datasets

-Flexibility is limited and only the files following a specific(TM) format are supported.
+Flexibility is limited and only files following a specific format(TM) are supported.

+## Installation
+Don't know...